ADACS-Australia/KLuken_HPC_training_2022B/_episodes/03_WorkingOnAnHPC.md

 To pull the image and run it locally we would do the following:

 ~~~
-# on OzStar the singularity module is called apptainer
+# on OzSTAR the singularity module is called apptainer
 module load apptainer/latest

 # pull and convert the container